 (Sean Crudden – Independent Media Centre Ireland www.indymedia.ie

 Ruth Bebb plays violin and viola.
 Violin was her main instrument at college, but she took up viola in order to play in a chamber music group, and loved the sound.
-When she joined the Ulster Orchestra, it was as a viola player, and she is Principal no 2 in the orchestra.
+When she joined the Ulster Orchestra, it was as a viola player, and she was Principal no 2 in the orchestra for many years.
+She now freelances, playing regularly with RTE National Symphony Orchestra and RTE Concert Orchestra.

 Ruth and Chris began playing as Orion Duo about 15 years ago, and both loved the repertoire immediately.
 They have played all over Northern Ireland for music societies, and during all of their time as a Duo have promoted their own series at Malone House every spring.
 The Duo offers a range of educational workshops developed for the Ulster Orchestra education department, and Ruth plays a number of unusual instruments in some of these workshops, including the Indian instrument called a ravanhattha, seen on the left.